Mary F. Scranton

 Mary Fletcher Benton Scranton (December 9, 1832 – October 8, 1909) was an American Methodist Episcopal Church missionary.
 She was the first Woman's Foreign Missionary Society of the Methodist Episcopal Church representative to Korea and the founder of the Ewha Girls School (Pear Blossom Academy) under Emperor Gojong.
 Today, the Ewha Girls School is the Ewha Womans University, one of the most prestigious women's schools in Asia.
 Scranton also founded the Tal Syeng Day School for Women in Seoul and the Training School for Bible Women.

 Early life

 Mary Fletcher was born on December 9, 1832, in Belchertown, Massachusetts.
 Her father was Rev. Erastus Benton, a Methodist Episcopal minister.
 She married William T. Scranton; they had a son named William B. Scranton.
 After the death of her husband, she moved to Ohio, where her son lived.
-There, she became active in the Euclid Avenue Methodist Church and in the Woman's Foreign Missionary Society (WFMS).
+There, she became active in the First Methodist Episcopal Church on Erie and Euclid and in the Woman's Foreign Missionary Society (WFMS).
 When Scranton's son was appointed to the Methodist Medical Mission in Korea in 1884, the WFMS asked Scranton to become the first female missionary in Korea.